Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 - The type of source code provider active for this product

 ![](img/Source_Code_395.png)

+For each file you can see the following information (you can sort or filter on all of these):

+- Name - click on this to view the details for this file, and hover over the name to see a tooltip of the full filename and filepath
+- Size
+- Author (this is the most recent author - the person who made the most recent commit that changed this file in the current branch)
+- Latest Commit - click to view details about the specific commit (this is the most recent commit that changed this file in the current branch)
+- Last edited date - this is the date of the latest commit and if you hover over the date you will see a tooltip showing the date and time

 [^old-scm]: Some older source code management systems (e.g. CVS, Visual SourceSafe) do not have the formal concept of branches, so the dropdown list will simply list the one main branch (usually called "Trunk").